minetest-mods/mymillwork/README.md

 millwork
 ========

-Crown Mold, Baseboards, Columns and more
+Crown Mold, Baseboards, Columns and more To minetest

-Latest update adds different textures to the millwork.
+Licence - WTFPL

 If you want to add or remove a texture simply edit the table at the top of millwork.lua file.